 Although this is acceptable, it puts the two assets in entirely different divisions.
 You’re contrasting apples and oranges, in other words.
-If you ask me, stocks and cryptocurrencies are complementary components of a diversified portfolio in a risk-on environment.
+If you ask me, stocks and Crypto Currency Trading In India are complementary components of a diversified portfolio in a risk-on environment.
 It is counterproductive to compare investments based solely on returns without taking into account the risks, investment size, and time horizon involved.

 Personally, I believe that every asset class has a purpose and that diversification can significantly increase a portfolio’s returns.